 In December 2012, 26 authorities in plant-microbe interactions gathered in Washington, DC to discuss how these interactions can be employed to help feed the world.
 The meeting was convened by the American Academy of Microbiology in line with its colloquium program to address important issues.

 After two days of deliberation, the participants came up with the paper entitled “How Microbes Can Help Feed the World: A Report from the American Academy of Microbiology.”

-All plants, in all environments, depend on microbes, and therefore, potentially all crops, no matter where they are grown, could benefit from optimization of their microbial partners.
+All plants, in all environments, depend on microbes, and therefore, potentially all crops, no matter where they are grown could benefit from the optimization of their microbial partners.
 The time is right to enlist the capabilities of the microbial world to help solve this pressing human problem.

 Microbes support plant health by increasing the availability of nutrients, enhancing plant root growth, neutralizing toxic compounds in the soil, making plants more resistant to disease, heat, flooding, and drought, and deterring pathogens and predators.
 Microbes and plants are intimate partners in virtually every life process.

 How is it that plants can grow in the scalding soil around Yellowstone’s hot springs?
 How do plants survive in deserts?
 How do they survive in environments where they may spend weeks underwater due to seasonal flooding, or where the soil is salty, contaminated with heavy metals, or poor in nutrients?
 The answer, in every case, is because of the microbial communities that help the plants overcome these environmental challenges.

 However, the colloquium participants are likewise aware that increasing agricultural productivity to cope up with the expanding global population is a large and complicated challenge.
 Further, increasing yields without using more lands or using more fossil fuels requires the adoption of more efficient strategies.

 1. Invest in curiosity-driven, fundamental research.

 2. Take on one or more grand challenges.